-Snake Creek Water Treatment Plant Expansion (SCWTP): CCWA is in the beginning phases of a project that will expand the SCWTP from 8.0 mgd to 12 mgd.
-This expansion is needed to meet our customers growing demands evident by our record setting peak flows in 2016.
+Snake Creek Water Treatment Plant Expansion: CCWA is in the beginning phases of a project that will expand the Snake Creek WTP from 8.0 mgd to 12 mgd.
+This expansion is needed to meet our customers growing demands evident by our record setting peak flows in 2016 and to provide critical infrastructure redundancy.
 Last year, CCWA completed a Design Development Report that will serve as the basis for the WTP expansion design.
-This project is expected to be completed during 2020 and cost an estimated \$32 million.
+CCWA is currently in the process of selecting a design engineering firm that will prepare the WTP expansion construction drawings.
+This project is expected to be completed during 2021 and will represent an investment of approximately \$32 million into the treatment plant.

-Waterline Construction: CCWA is in the middle of a waterline construction project that will extend water service to areas not currently served.
-Waterline segments are planned along the following roads: Hwy.
-5 West, Horton Road, Cartbody Road, Black Dirt Road, Hutcheson Ferry Road, Banning Road, Astin Creek Road and Bear Creek Road.
-The majority of the waterlines planned will be 6-inch or larger in diameter and will provide safe and reliable water service as well as improved fire protection to the surrounding areas.
-This project is expected to be completed by September 2017 and is estimated to cost approximately \$1.7 million.
+Waterline Construction: CCWA is in the later stages of two waterline construction projects that are extending water service to areas not currently served.
+Waterline segments have been completed along the following roads: Hwy.
+5 West, Horton Road, Cartbody Road, Black Dirt Road, Hutcheson Ferry Road, Banning Road, Bear Creek Road, Pope Road, Fortenberry Road, Traylor Road, Simms Road, Woods Road, Gardner Road, Old Roanoke Road, Sand Hill Lane, Agape Road, Jackson Road and West Carroll Road.
+In addition, construction is underway along Hwy.
+27 South and is planned along Astin Creek Road.
+These remaining waterlines should be completed by September 2018.
+The majority of the waterlines are 6-inch or larger in diameter and will provide safe and reliable water service as well as improved fire protection to the surrounding areas.
+These two projects account for over 14 miles of new water main within our distribution system and a total investment of approximately \$2.4 million.